Robert Irsay: Personal life

-Health decline
+Death and legacy

 Irsay suffered a stroke in November 1995 and was in intensive care at St. Vincent Indianapolis Hospital for several months.
 After his release he developed pneumonia, heart and kidney problems, for which he was transferred to the Mayo Clinic in Rochester, Minnesota.
 He died in Indianapolis on January 14, 1997.
-He is interred at Crown Hill Cemetery.
+He is interred at Crown Hill Cemetery and Arboretum in Section 88, Lot 5 at the coordinates 39.818932°N 86.1762901°W.

+After Irsay's death in Indianapolis on January 14, 1997, the Colts were inherited by his son, Jim.
+Bill Polian handled the day-to-day operations of the team as vice-chairman until his dismissal after the 2011 season.
+Polian was succeeded as vice chair by Jim Irsay's three daughters — Carlie Irsay-Gordon, Casey Foyt, and Kalen Jackson — who are each part owners and vice-chairs of the team.

+Irsay was the first person inducted into the Indianapolis Colts Ring of Honor, being so memorialized on September 23, 1996.